-Our financial services platform, &Co Pay, comes into being with the potential to be a powerful enabler of digital and financial inclusion.
-In the second half of 2020, we made this service available to consultants in Brazil by means of the Natura Pay solution.
+Our financial services platform, &Co Pay, comes into being with the potential to generate digital and financial inclusion in Brazil by means of the Natura Pay solution.

 Consultants and leaders can open their digital account providing access to free services including balance, statements, transfers etc. They may pay bills, top up cell phones and make purchases, with a set of services previously only available in a fragmented manner from different platforms and companies.
 Another service is the generation of payment links, enabling their customers to pay with a credit card, which may be done remotely.
 The revenue from digital sales is credited directly to the consultant's account in two working days.
 The platform was developed with support from the consultants, incorporating their suggestions and providing solutions for their pain points.
 We see &Co Pay as a functionality that can broaden our network's access to financial services, generating inclusion and helping to boost financial literacy.
 Learnings derived from the consultant HDI also contributed towards the development of solutions better suited to the network's needs.
 The HDI has already shown the benefits of financial education for the development of the consultants and their families, as well as driving their productivity (read more on page 18).